 Figure 7.
 Topological transformation chart.
 Graphical overview of the binary heterometallic titanium-organic frameworks described in this work and their corresponding topologies and building units.
-By the principles of reticular chemistry, the transformation of the 8-c Ti_2Ca_2 metal-oxo cluster in MUV-10(Ca) into 6-c TiM_2 and 4-c TiCu units by metal exchange reactions drives the formation of the binary frameworks dictated by the local symmetries of 3-c btc units and the newly formed SBUs.
+Following the principles of reticular chemistry, the transformation of the 8-c Ti2Ca2 metal-oxo cluster in MUV-10(Ca) into 6-c TiM2 and 4-c TiCu units by metal-exchange reaction drives the formation of the binary frameworks dictated by the local symmetries of 3-c btc units and the newly formed SBUs.
 All topologies shown have been taken from the Reticular Chemistry Structure Resource (RCSR; http://rcsr.anu.edu.au/).